nxuwub/ap-csa-2026-frqs/README.md

 # AP Computer Science A - 2026 FRQ Solutions
-My solutions and explainations for the 2026 AP CSA Free Response Questions, completed as a post-exam project at FDR High School./
+My solutions and explainations for the 2026 AP CSA Free Response Questions, completed as a post-exam project at FDR High School.
 ## Questions
 - Question 1: String Processing and Iteration
 - Question 2: Building Java Classes